• Agents

 The lesson is platform-agnostic: any Backend-as-a-Service that puts security configuration in the developer's hands will have this problem.
 The question is only how many projects ship without it.

-Using the Firebase Console: Go to Firebase Console > Your Project > Realtime Database > Rules (or Firestore > Rules).
-If you see .read: true or allow read, write: if true, you have a problem.
+Go to Firebase Console > Your Project > Realtime Database > Rules tab.
+Look at the root rule.
+If you see this anywhere:

 firebase database:rules:list